sturdynut/i18n-phone-lib/README.md

   * Step 4

-    * Update `index.jx` with the compiled libraries from the compiler service.
+    * Update `index.js` with the compiled libraries from the compiler service.
     * Commit your change, push it up and submit a pull request.
     * Thank you!